Skip to Content

 Fjord Horse Breed Overview: History & Traits

 Originating in Norway’s rugged fjords, Fjord horses were bred for versatility in farming, transport, and Viking raids.
 Revered as sacred, they were often buried with warriors to carry them to Valhalla.
-Today, the Norwegian Fjord Horse Registry (est. 1901) preserves their purity, with Fjords gaining global popularity in North America, Europe, and beyond.
+Today, the Norwegian Fjord Horse Registry (est. 1901) preserves its purity, with Fjords gaining global popularity in North America, Europe, and beyond.

 History Timeline